 In the preceding statement,

-%300indicates that modulus and truncation are performed every 5 minutes.The following statement provides an example on how to use the date_trunc function:
+%300indicates that modulo and truncation are performed every 5 minutes.The following example shows how to use the date_trunc function:

 *|select date_trunc('minute' , __time__) as t, truncate (avg(latency) ) , current_date group by t order by t desc limit 60